 The main user interface consists of the toolbar, the image canvas, the timeline canvas, the control panels, the view status and the mouse position indicators.

-The toolbar is divided into three parts: the camera controlling part, the image controlling part and the three distinct miscellaneous parts.
+The toolbar is divided into three parts: the camera controlling part, the image controlling part and the four distinct miscellaneous parts.
 The camera controlling part allows to zoom in and out the image, fit the image in the available canvas, show the image at full scale (one image pixel corresponding to one pixel on screen), and reset the camera back into its original orientation.

 The miscellaneous part of the toolbar contains buttons to switch on and off the solar rotation tracking and the visibility of off-disk corona.
 The corona button hides the off-disk corona from the images, while the solar rotation tracking button fixes the camera orientation and co-rotates with the Sun while the movie is played.